Understanding 11/10 as a Mixed Number: A full breakdown

 Converting an Improper Fraction to a Mixed Number

 An improper fraction is a fraction where the numerator is greater than or equal to the denominator.
-11/10 is an improper fraction because the numerator (11) is larger than the denominator (10).
+Consider this: 11/10 is an improper fraction because the numerator (11) is larger than the denominator (10).
 To convert an improper fraction to a mixed number, we perform a simple division.

 Step-by-Step Process for Converting 11/10: